-In Europe during different periods in 2011 and the first part of 2012, mainly due to the sovereign debt crises associated with, amongst others, the GIIPS, liquidity and term funding remaining difficult to obtain and terms for certain borrowers were less favorable.
-In particular, in the second half of 2011 as the EU sought to agree on a further rescue plan for Greece, there was a significant liquidity problem as the interbank market, a traditional source of unsecured short term funding, was severely disrupted and US dollar funding for European banks was largely unavailable.
-Only the intervention of the ECB and its long-term refinancing operations made available in December 2011 and February 2012 reduced this liquidity problem that was adversely affecting banks across Europe and also had shut many European banks out of the wholesale public markets.
+In Europe during different periods of 2012, credit markets were disrupted mainly due to the sovereign debt crises associated with, amongst others, the GIIPS, which resulted in funding being difficult to obtain and terms for certain borrowers were less favorable.
+Only the intervention of the ECB and its long-term refinancing operations made available in 2011 and 2012 reduced this liquidity problem that was adversely affecting banks across Europe and also had shut many European banks out of the wholesale public markets.
+During the past three years, credit markets have generally been accommodating and such markets have remained accommodating in the early part of 2015 (in part as a result of the measures taken by central banks around the world, including the ECB).
+However, certain European countries, in particular, Greece, remained reliant on central banks as one of their principal sources of liquidity.